scc-digitalhub/digitalhub/docs/expose_and_virtualize.md

 This example illustrates how the platform can be used to expose and virtualize data.
 More specifically, two use cases are proposed:

 1. Exposing data stored in PostgreSQL via REST and GraphQL
-2. Creating a virtual dataset by joining data from heterogeneous sources and exposing it
+2. Creating a virtual dataset by joining data from heterogeneous sources

 The following components are used: